debra-keiser/APC524_Final_Project/README.md

 conda env create --name Auto_PDF_Analysis -f environment.yml conda activate Auto_PDF_Analysis
 ```
+Before execution, remove src. from function imports in Extract_Data.py and Integrate_Peaks.py (included for testing purposes only).
 ## Execution
 Create_Report.py executes all other scripts to analyze PDF data.
-Run:
+In the src/ directory, run:
 ```
-cd src/
 python Create_Report.py
 ```
 Input log.txt and .gr files are stored in data/ and data/gr_files, respectively.
 A description detailing the purpose of each script/function is provided in its respective file.